Strawberry Shortcake Icebox Cake

 • Powdered sugar – This helps give the filling a smooth, frosting-like consistency.

-• Ladyfingers – I used two 3 oz packages of the softer, more sponge cake-like ladyfingers.
-Not the firm ones.
+• Ladyfingers – I used two 3 oz packages of the softer, more sponge cake-like ladyfingers – not the firm ones.
 I find them in the bakery section of our grocery store.
 If you’re unable to find them in your area, you could substitute them with Nilla Wafer cookies or shortbread cookies.
-If you use the cookies, I’d suggest dipping them in milk quickly before adding them to help them soften up, like I did in my Raspberry Almond Icebox Cake.
+If you use the cookies, I’d suggest dipping them in milk quickly before adding them to help them soften up.
 You could also use angel food cake.

 Graham Cracker Crumble Topping